 - anti-rust (forms a protective coating to reduce damage from oxygen contact)

-- anti-wear (extends the life of the machinery, found explicitly in AW-type hydraulic fluids)
+- anti-wear (extends the life of the machinery)

 - anti-oxidant (allows extended use without changing the oil)

-The right hydraulic oil for a log splitter is indicated in the manufacturer’s manual.
-Some brands include hydraulic oil in the package, while others require you to make a separate purchase.
+The right hydraulic oil for a log splitter is indicated in the engine owner’s manual.
+Some brands include hydraulic fluid in the package, while others require you to make a separate purchase.

 You can purchase hydraulic oils online at Amazon or from hardware stores, farm equipment retailers, and automotive supplies.
-It is recommended that you never operate a log splitter without the required hydraulic oil.
+It is recommended that you never operate a log splitter without the required hydraulic fluid.

-The most common approved hydraulic oil for log splitters is a hydraulic oil that is AW (Anti Wear) 32.
-This type of oil lubricates gears and other mechanical parts during extreme heat and cold.
+The most common approved hydraulic oil for log splitters is an AW (Anti Wear) 32 hydraulic log splitter oil.
+This type of oil lubricates gears, cylinder assembly and other mechanical parts during extreme heat and cold.
 Additionally, it pressurizes the hydraulic system.

 When you activate the log splitter, the hydraulic system builds pressure with the oil.
 Once pressurized, the system initiates your motion for cutting the log.

-You will need to replace the hydraulic oil after 150-200 hours of use.
+You will need to replace the hydraulic oil and how much you need to replace would depend on the engine oil capacity of your log splitter.
 The oil produces sediment over time which can potentially damage the internal parts.
 To prevent this from happening, strictly follow replacement schedules.